someguy171/welcome/guide.md

 If you want to find out these parts' names, specs or details, use CPU-Z (in [Other apps](#other-apps)).

 ## Initial admin
-Go to Settings, Update & Security, Windows Update, and select `Check for Updates`.
+Go to **Settings**, Update & Security, Windows Update, and select `Check for Updates`.
 Wait for the updates to download, and restart your PC as many times as needed.

-Go to Settings, System, Display.
+Go to **Settings**, System, Display.
 Make sure your display resolution is good, and change your settings as needed if you have multiple monitors.

 # Section 2 - Organisation